Eryone/mega2560/README.md

 - *[Youtube Guide Video](https://www.youtube.com/watch?v=b2D4I9Yxejw)*
 - **Please ues the "M502" and "M500" to reset the EEPROM when you uploaded the firwmare**

+### Change the language: Open the "configuration.h" then find this line:
+- "#define LCD_LANGUAGE" then set the language you want to set.
+Built it and upload it to your printer.

 ## How to use the config&Guide
 - Notes: Before this section, if you are not familiar with the marlin then you should back to the previous section.
 - Go to "Thinker V2"→"docs" to refer the guide of TMC2209 with Thinker V2 motherboard